JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 - Added 2mm EC ammunition, used by the Auto-Gauss, the Auto-Gauss Pistol and the Gauss Minigun
 - Included new weapons in some form lists they were missing from, and various other fixes (thanks to xporc)
 - Updated models and textures for Wattz 2000 (thanks to jonnyeah)
+- Tweaked balancing for a few weapons (thanks to MadCat221)

 ------------------------------------------------------------